-You can include two types of files in a localization:
+You can include two kinds of files in a localization:

 - Description.plist files-These files display the title of a package and its description in the Installer application.
 Each localization contains a description.plist file by default.
-For instructions on how to edit these files, see "Editing Info.plist and Description.plist Files". - Strings files-VolumeCheck.strings and InstallationCheck.strings files are used to localize warning and error messages.
+For instructions on how to edit these files, see Editing PLIST Files in Package Sources. - Strings files-VolumeCheck.strings and InstallationCheck.strings files are used to localize warning and error messages.
 These files are only effective when used in conjunction with their corresponding scripts (VolumeCheck and InstallationCheck).
-For instructions on how to add VolumeCheck and InstallationCheck scripts to a package source, see "Adding Scripts".

-To add InstallationCheck.strings or VolumeCheck.strings:

-- 1. Click the disclosure triangle next to the package source in the sidebar. - 2.
-Click the disclosure triangle next to Settings.

-3. Control-click (or right-click) the language folder you want to add the .strings file to, and select Create InstallationCheck.strings or Create VolumeCheck.strings.
+For instructions on how to add VolumeCheck and InstallationCheck scripts to a package source, see Adding Scripts to Package Sources. - 1.
+Open Composer and authenticate locally. - 1.
+Click the disclosure triangle next to the package source in the sidebar. - 2.
+Click the disclosure triangle next to Settings. - 3.
+Control-click (or right-click) the language folder you want to add the .strings file to, and select Create InstallationCheck.strings or Create VolumeCheck.strings.